 Q: Why should I hire a lawyer when I can get the same or similar advice, cheaper, from a non-lawyer?

 A: The easy answer to this question is to recite the old adage that "you get what you pay for."
 The real answer is more complicated.
 There are many trained professionals who can and do provide advice that touches on the practice of law.
 These professionals are well qualified and well trained.
 However, non-lawyer professionals often have interests that may, at times, make providing you with neutral advice that is in your best interest difficult.
-For example, insurance agents offering estate planning services often recommend estate plans dependent on life insurance.
-These agents may actively discourage estate plans that do not use life insurance, or they may not even mention the other options.
+For example, insurance agents offering estate planning services often recommend estate plans dependent on life insurance or annuities.
+These agents may actively discourage estate plans that do not use these "preferred" investments, or they may not even mention the other options.
 While the recommended plan may be valid, the plan may not be the best plan for you.
 A lawyer, on the other hand, is obligated to provide information on all available options and work with the client to select the best alternatives for that client.
 In this role, the lawyer may suggest that other professionals are needed as part of a team to provide the best solution to a client's problem.

 Q: What should I consider before consulting a lawyer instead of a non-lawyer?